The Missouri colonists were our first white settlers.

 One trip changed everything

 Rachel Harris and Richard Eads came to Texas with their families in the mid-1840s as members of the Missouri colony.
-Richard Eads’ name remains today on the official Tarrant County survey as the person who first owned the land at Texas 114 and Carroll Avenue (roads built long after the 1840s) where the 1919 Carroll School was built and still stands.
+Richard Eads’ name remains today on the official Tarrant County survey as the person who first owned the land at Highway 114 and Carroll Avenue (roads built long after the 1840s) where the 1919 Carroll School was built and still stands.